vimode/frontend-mentor-challenges/pricing-component-with-toggle/README.md

 ---
 ##### Pending tasks

+- Bug : Activate Toggle > Switch to annual > refresh page.
+The toggle stays on annual but the prices have updated to default (monthly)
 - Live solution screenshot(s)
 - Submit to frontendmentor and add Solution submitted  at Frontend Mentor - [Submission link]()